colintakeda/data-science_team-H/dataProcessingDocument.md

     ## #   race_name <chr>, status <chr>, circuit_name <chr>, circuitRef <chr>,
     ## #   circuit_country <chr>

-## Filtering on drivers that drove for multiple constructors (not currently in use)
+## Filter on drivers that drove for multiple constructors (not in use)

 ``` r
 df_multi_drivers <-